A gift from you means more hope and healing for others. Donate today.

-Patients who qualify for weight-loss surgery, also called bariatric surgery, should consider all the various options available.
-One such option is laparoscopic adjustable banding or Lap-Band®.
-With this form of weight-loss surgery, an implanted device helps you lose weight by restricting how much you stomach can hold.
+Patients who qualify for weight-loss surgery also called bariatric surgery, should consider all the various options available.
+One bariatric surgery option is laparoscopic adjustable banding or Lap-Band®.
+With this form of weight-loss surgery, an implanted device helps you lose weight by restricting how much your stomach can hold.